phlax/aio.testing/aio/testing/README.rst

   >>> run_test()
   callback called 3 second(s) after test

-You can also set the amount of time to wait after the test has completely finished, including the test_callback, by setting the "sleep" argument on the decorator
+You can also set the amount of time to wait after the test has completely finished, by setting the "sleep" argument on the decorator

   >>> @aiofuturetest(sleep=3)
   ... def run_test(test_time):